AusDTO/frontend/_includes/html.md

   </ul>
 ```

-> :warning: If you learned HTML in the 90s, you may remember not having to
+> If you learned HTML in the 90s, you may remember not having to
 > close some elements, such as `<li>`:
 >
 > ```html